Elanco Animal Health (ELAN) Gets a Hold Rating from Raymond James

-In a report released today, Elliot Wilbur from Raymond James maintained a Hold rating on Elanco Animal Health (ELAN).
-The company’s shares closed last Friday at $28.65.
+Raymond James analyst Elliot Wilbur maintained a Hold rating on Elanco Animal Health (ELAN) today.
+The company’s shares closed last Tuesday at $30.82.

-According to TipRanks.com, Wilbur is currently ranked with 0 stars on a 0-5 stars ranking scale, with an average return of -2.4% and a 45.5% success rate.
+According to TipRanks.com, Wilbur has 0 stars on 0-5 stars ranking scale with an average return of -2.3% and a 45.2% success rate.
 Wilbur covers the Healthcare sector, focusing on stocks such as Teva Pharmaceutical Industries, Amphastar Pharmaceuticals, and Amneal Pharmaceuticals.

-Currently, the analyst consensus on Elanco Animal Health is a Moderate Buy with an average price target of $33.80, implying a 17.4% upside from current levels.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Elanco Animal Health with a $33.80 average price target, implying a 16.4% upside from current levels.
 In a report issued on December 9, Argus Research also downgraded the stock to Hold.

 See today’s analyst top recommended stocks >>